pitch-io/uix/docs/code-linting.md

 # clj-kondo

 UIx has importable configuration for clj-kondo.
-You can important the configuration with:
+You can import the configuration with:

 ```bash
 clj-kondo --lint "$(clojure -Spath)" --copy-configs --skip-lint